ADACS-Australia/2023-07-21_OzGrav_Python_Training/_episodes/PythonProject.md

 We create a new module file for plotting as it is a different type of task to reading in the data and it is good practice to separate different tasks into different modules to keep your package organised.

 ```
-def mollewide_plot(df):
+def molleweide_plot(df):
     # Plot the pulsars
     fig = plt.figure(figsize=(6, 4))
-    # Mollewide projection gives us a nice view of the whole sky
+    # Molleweide projection gives us a nice view of the whole sky
     ax = plt.axes(projection='mollweide')
     plt.grid(True, color='gray', lw=0.5, linestyle='dotted')
     ax.set_xticklabels(['22h', '20h', '18h', '16h', '14h','12h','10h', '8h', '6h', '4h', '2h'])